 By Jeff Wright

 WEST SYSTEM® Six10 is a two-part, pre-thickened epoxy adhesive formulated with properties that make it perfect for many adhesive applications.
 Compared to other ready-to-dispense adhesives, its particular physical properties make it ideal for stitch and glue boat construction, fiberglass laminate repair and general bonding.
 This new formulation has a good balance between the elongation and toughness of G/flex® and the strength and stiffness of our 105 Resin-based epoxies.
 You can use it with as many materials as possible including wood, metals and composites.
-The long working Continue reading
+The long working time with fast thru-cure and unique shear thinning are additional characteristics formulated into Six10 that contribute to its ease of use.
+Continue reading

 By J.R.
 Watson

 The WEST SYSTEM® Six10 cartridge is comprised of the cartridge body, removable nose plug and a threaded retaining nut.
 A 600 static mixer is included with the cartridge.
 (It’s called a static mixer because it has no moving parts.)
 The cartridge fits into any standard caulk gun—manual, cordless or pneumatic—and allows simultaneous dispensing and mixing of the two-part epoxy.
 Manual caulking guns are graded by mechanical advantage (MA) in relation between the travel of the pistol grip and the plunger.
 When using he static mixer, resistance Continue reading